ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 : This document

 Comments:
 : None
 {: spacing="compact"}

+## Capsules {#iana-capsules}

-This document also requests IANA to register the following new items to the "HTTP Capsule Types" registry maintained at
+This document will request IANA to register the following new items to the "HTTP Capsule Types" registry maintained at
 <[](https://www.iana.org/assignments/masque)>: